 The Company measures the cost of services received in exchange for an award of equity instruments based on the fair value of the award.
 The fair value of the award is measured on the grant date and the fair value amount is then recognized over the period during which services are required to be provided in exchange for the award, usually the vesting period.
 Upon the exercise of an option, the Company issues new shares of common stock out of the shares reserved for issuance under its equity plans.
+See Note 11 - Stockholders' Equity - Stock Options for additional information related to estimating the fair value of stock options.

-Net Loss Per Common Share
+Net Loss Per Share of Common Stock

-Basic net loss per common share is computed by dividing net loss by the weighted average number of common shares outstanding during the period.
+Basic net loss per share of common stock is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the period.
 Diluted loss per share reflects the potential dilution that could occur if securities or other instruments to issue common stock were exercised or converted into common stock.
+The following table presents the computation of basic and diluted net loss per common share: